HeRAMS-WHO/herams-i18n/docs/index.rst

 This chapter provides an overview of the admin pages in HeRAMS and offers step-by-step instructions for common tasks performed by advanced users (e.g. *Workspace owners* and *Project admins*).
 The first part of the chapter focuses on user management.
 It provides an overview of the default `User roles`_ used through the platform followed by detailed description on how to add users to workspaces and projects.
 The remaining parts of this chapter focuses on more advanced topics and are intended to guide *Project admins* on how to administer a project locally.

-.. note:: Access to different parts of the admin interface depend on your function and role.
+.. note:: Access to different parts of the admin interface depends on your function and role.
 If you require your permissions to be changed, kindly contact your *Project admin* or send an email to `HeRAMS Support Team <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation of why you would like your access permissions to altered.

 User Management
 ---------------